barrykooij/page-tag-cloud/readme.txt

 === Page Tag Cloud ===
-Contributors: barrykooij
+Contributors: never5, barrykooij
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=M4U4VXGQ5HC3A
 Tags: Page tags, tags, tag cloud
-Requires at least: 3.0
+Requires at least: 3.8
-Tested up to: 3.5.1
+Tested up to: 4.3
-Stable tag: 2.0.0
+Stable tag: 2.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add tags to pages and display them in a tagcloud widget.
+This plugin allows you to add tags to pages and display them in a tag cloud widget.

 == Description ==

-Add tags to pages and display them in a tagcloud widget.
+With this plugin you can add tags to pages like you can to posts by default.
+The plugin also adds a new widget to display the page tags.

 == Installation ==